OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/export-certificate.md

 ---
 title: Export Certificates
-description: Exports the certificate that Octopus server can use to authenticate itself with its Tentacles
+description: Exports the certificate that Octopus Server can use to authenticate itself with its Tentacles
 ---

-Use the export certificate command to backup the certificate that Octopus server uses to authenticate itself with its Tentacles.
+Use the export certificate command to backup the certificate that Octopus Server uses to authenticate itself with its Tentacles.

 **Export certificate options**